 Founded in 1398, the north’s first Carthusian monastery or ‘Charterhouse’, was established by Thomas of Holland, Duke of Surrey near Osmotherley.

 Established near Coxwold 1150.

 Founded in 1131 near Helmsley, with the support of St Bernard of Clairvaux, this was Britain’s first Cistercian monastery and was built by monks from Clairvaux Abbey in France.

 St Mary’s Abbey, York – (Benedictine monks)

 Founded by King William Rufus in 1089, probably on the site of an Anglo-Saxon monastery.
-Most of the present building dates from the 13th Century and lies just outside York city walls although it is enclosed by walls of its own.
+Most of the present building dates from the thirteenth century and lies just outside York city walls although it is enclosed by walls of its own.